 These two biological systems provide a good analogy for approaches we could use in aircraft instruments.
 In practice, aircraft systems don't use a visual system - this would be tough to implement, but is possible.
 The inner ear's approach of measuring acceleration and rotation is the standard one.

-Thankfully, the Inertial Measurement Units(IMUs) in most drone flight controllers can measure both 3 axes of angular rate (via gyroscope), and 3 axes of acceleration (via accelerometer).
+The Inertial Measurement Units(IMUs) in most drone flight controllers can measure both 3 axes of angular rate (via gyroscope), and 3 axes of acceleration (via accelerometer).
 Some can also measure magnetic heading (via magnetometer) Determining attitude from this is referred to as an Attitude and Heading Reference System (AHRS).

-The challenge: Determine attitude based on noisy accelerator and gyro measurements.
+The task: Determine attitude based on noisy accelerator and gyro measurements.
 Military and commercial aircraft often use Ring Laser Gyroscopes for this - these are comparatively stable, and have little drift.
 Unfortunately, these are too large and expensive for quads, so we settle for the ubiquitous, cheap, and good-enough MEMS-based IMUs.
 We mitigate their noisy measurements using digital filtering - either built into the IMU, or in the FC's firmware.
 For example, the CMSIS-DSP library works on all Cortex-M MCUs, which are common on FCs.

 We need to consider 2 coordinate systems: The aircraft's, and the earth's.
 For the purpose of this article, we'll define the X axis as left and right, Y as forward and aft, and Z as up and down, for both systems.
 This is arbitrary, but you may find it intuitive.
 The important part is consistency.
 The IMU measures angular rates and accelerations in the aircraft's coordinate system.
 Attitude and heading are in relation to the earth's system.